katvio/fractum/README.md

 ## The Docker way (recommended usage)

 For ultra-secure operations, Fractum can run in a completely network-isolated Docker container.
+The primary benefit of this approach is that the `--network=none` flag provides users with confidence that the Fractum code cannot exfiltrate their secrets through any network connection.
+Additionally, this Docker setup can work inside a [TEE](https://www.halborn.com/blog/post/what-is-a-trusted-execution-environment-tee) using tools like [Enclaver.io](https://github.com/enclaver-io/enclaver) for even more advanced security scenarios.

 ### Prerequisites